KIC/pandas-ml-quant/Readme.md

 unreadable beast.
 Yet the mess becomes only worse once you start to deploy your research into a productive application.
 Now the untested hard coded data pipelines need to be maintained at two places.

-The aim of this library is to conveniently operate with data frames without and abstract away the ugly un- reproducible data pipelines.
+The aim of this library is to conveniently operate with data frames without and abstract away the ugly unreproducible data pipelines.
 The only thing you need is the original unprocessed data frame where you started.

 ![Fitting Example](.readme/videos/probabilistic-model-fit.gif)
 You find this demo in the pytorch [examples](./pandas-ml-utils-torch/examles/)<br><br>